bluehabit/BlogPosts/Vanilla-JS/Callbacks-vs-Closure.md

 This is not a closure. `return printCity(cityName)` is just calling the function like normal, but you are returning it.
 In the line `return printCity(cityName)` remember `return` just spits out what comes after it, in this case its just a normal functon call `printCity(cityName)`.
 If you want to turn this into a closure you would need to **return the function itself**.

+Within the `higherOrder` function you are explicitly passing the parameters (like `houseNum`, `street`, etc.) to the `callback function`.

+This is similar to invoking regular functions with arguments/parameters.
+On the other hand, closures are invoked after their host/parent function is completely executed.

 ## Example 1